Collection Estimates for the week of August 29

-East side crews will begin the week finishing the Tuesday refuse collection area.
-If you are within the Tuesday collection area, please consult the maps prior to setting your brush curbside.
+East side crews will begin the week of August 29 by finishing the last couple areas of the Monday refuse collection distrct.
+If you are within the Monday collection district, please consult the maps prior to setting your brush curbside.
 Brush set out shortly after crews have collected from an area will sit at the curb until crews rotate back to that neighborhood, and that can take several weeks.

-If you live within the Wednesday and Thursday refuse collection areas, you should get your brush to the curb prior to June 27.
-Crews may service your area by the week's end.
+If you live within the Tuesday, Wednesday, and Thursday refuse collection districts, it is recommended that you get your brush to the curb prior to August 29.
+Crews could service these districts by the week's end.

-The Friday refuse collection area could be serviced during the week of July 4 and crews will then cycle back to the Monday and Tuesday areas possibly during the week of July 11.
+The Friday and Monday refuse collection districts could be serviced during the week of September 5 and crews will then cycle back to the Tuesday and Wednesday districts possibly during the week of September 12.

 These estimates are based upon the best available information at the time the update was published.
 Actual collection times are dependent upon workload, weather conditions, and equipment availability.
 For more current information, use the maps below.
 The maps are updated daily during collection periods.